 If you or someone you love has been involved in an accident with a large truck and the other person is at fault, you may be owed compensation.
 Contact our office today to speak to one of our New Orleans personal injury attorneys.
 We will review your case and help you file a claim for compensation.

 The sole purpose of the trucking industry is to get goods from one part of the country to another.
 The large 18-wheeler trucks used for these hauls can create a lot of damage when involved in a collision with a car.
+Usually where there is a trucking accident, there is significant injuries to those hit by the semi truck.
 Getting compensated for injuries you have sustained in a semi collision can be made easier when working with an experienced New Orleans car accident lawyer.